meteor/postgres-packages/docs/methods.md

 In some cases, the schema might be so different on the server and the client that you need to write a totally separate simulation, or have no simulation at all.

 // XXX write this

+## Transactions

+One huge benefit of using Postgres over MongoDB is the ability to have transactions.

+// XXX how do you use them